TL;DR

 to see the Python version installed on your system.

-Explore the guide below for a step-by-step guide on how to install Python 3, configure it, and common errors with possible solutions.
+Explore the guide below for a step-by-step guide on how to install Python3 on Ubuntu, configure it, and common errors with possible solutions.

 - Open the Terminal by pressing